 Why two filters?
 Because while most Google News thumbnails have “news-thumbnail” in their id class, the top one per page does not.
 To also block this thumbnail you need the second cosmetic filter, which blocks any images with an alt tag which has the phrase “Story image” in it.

-These two filters have the advantage of not interfering with thumbnail loading on Google Images, Google Books etc. Though if you do want to block book cover thumbnails on Google Books, for some reason, then add this line…
+These filters have the advantage of not interfering with thumbnail loading over on Google Images, Google Books etc. Though if you do want to block book cover thumbnails on Google Books, for some reason, then add this line…

 (I also have a post on how to block YouTube’s new animated ‘thumbnail previews’ of videos in its search results)

 Here are some updated fix instruction for the latest GoogleMonkeyR UserScript, which many desktop power-searchers use to give their Google Search results a three-column multicolumn layout.